 Mr. Bradbury H. Anderson ‘69

 For outstanding achievement and leadership in corporate management, and for dedicated service to church and community.

 For selfless dedication to serving students, and for exceptional leadership, innovative contribution and exemplary service to higher education and the church.

 For meritorious service to country, and for lifelong dedication to the care of oppressed people across the world.

 Mr. Kenneth H. Beenken ‘52

-For outstanding contribution to the corporate finance profession, and for faithfulness to the ideals of Waldorf College.
+For outstanding contribution to the corporate finance profession, and for faithfulness to the ideals of Waldorf University.

 Mr. Ronald K. Klipping ‘60

-For extraordinary leadership and commitment to excellence in caring for the elderly, and for exemplifying the ideals of Waldorf College.
+For extraordinary leadership and commitment to excellence in caring for the elderly, and for exemplifying the ideals of Waldorf University.

 Mr. Juan C. Moreno ‘74